A business traveller’s guide to Lunar New Year

 For those who celebrate, Lunar New Year is more than just a date on the calendar; it is a festive period steeped in traditions and deep-rooted customs to symbolise a time of renewal, family reunions, and the ushering in of good fortune and prosperity.
 Families gather for sumptuous feasts, ancestral worship, and vibrant dragon and lion dances.
 It marks a fresh beginning, where wishes for prosperity, health, and good fortune take flight.
 The significance lies in the belief that these traditions bring blessings and luck for the coming year.

-This year’s Lunar New Year celebrations begin on Saturday 10 February.
-According to the Chinese Zodiac, 2024 marks the Year of the Dragon.
-More specifically, the Wood Dragon.
+This year’s Lunar New Year celebrations begin on Wednesday, 29 January.
+According to the Chinese Zodiac, 2025 marks the Year of the Snake.
+More specifically, the Wood Snake.

 A significant occasion for business